chatscope/chat-ui-kit-react/README.md

 Chat UI Kit from chatscope is an open source UI toolkit for developing web chat applications.

 Tired of struggling with sticky scrollbars, contenteditable, responsiveness, css hacks...?
-Our kit is for you!
+This kit is for you!
 [See all features](https://chatscope.io/features).

 **Chat UI Kit makes chat UI development at warp speed**